w3f/polkadot-deployer/README.md

 In order to be able to deploy remotely you will need:

-* A project on GCP
+* A project on GCP.

 * GCP service account and credentials in the form of an environment variable `GOOGLE_CLOUD_KEYFILE_JSON` with the path of the json credentials file for